What is the best way to protect my child from a Maryland car accident?

 Unfortunately, many parents do not know how to use or install the systems properly, and children and babies are still needlessly injured in traffic accidents as a result.
 More children die from traffic accident injuries than any other type of injury, and using the right type of child safety restraint can mean the difference between an easily treatable injury and death.

-Remember—the back seat is always the safest place for your children who are under the age of thirteen.
+Remember — the back seat is always the safest place for your children who are under the age of 13.